Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 With all of these sources, it’s easy to overlook important patient medical history data.
 Data aggregation enables fast, informed patient-care decisions, and doctors don’t have to worry about missing key information.

 The top goals driving data aggregation are improved patient care and lower costs.
 All of the data for a patient is brought together to create a comprehensive profile.
-Having a single source of truth reduces the time staff spends sorting through patient data and paperwork, resulting in lower patient wait times and fewer administrative hours.
+Having a single source of truth reduces the time staff spends sorting through patient data and paperwork, resulting in fewer patient wait times and administrative hours.

 Mayo Clinic is pursuing data aggregation by partnering with Google to implement cloud solutions.
 They use the cloud to host data storage and analytics all in one place.
 Google’s cloud offers a single, secure location for storing, organizing, and accessing patient data, allowing for more comprehensive diagnostics.
 At the same time, Google’s cloud computing and artificial intelligence (AI) capabilities will aid in the Mayo Clinic’s research efforts.